zhukovka/wix-style-react/src/Modal/README.TESTKIT.md

 ### Cleanup - Waiting For Modal To Close

 In your tests, you should do proper cleanup after each test.
-The Modal has a `closeTimeoutMS`, so if you leave it open, even if you unmount it, it will stay open for the `closeTimeoutMS` duration.
+The Modal has a `closeTimeoutMS`, so even if you unmount it, it will stay open for the `closeTimeoutMS` duration.
-Notice that in the following examples we are waiting for the Modal to actually close.
+Notice that in the following examples we are waiting for the Modal to actually NOT exist (The React portal is closed).

 ### Example Enzyme